stevenwudi/Kaggle_PKU_Baidu/README.md

 - Save a temporary image in the `./upload_imgs`  folder.

-- Get the result from Kaggle competition model and remove the temporary image.
+- Get the result from Kaggle competition model.

 - Refine using AAE for the car 3D information.

-- return the result in terms of json.
+- Return the result in terms of json and remove the temporary image.
 ### Configurations
  All the data and network configurations for the first stage are in the .config file:
  `config='/home/wudi/code/Kaggle_PKU_Baidu/configs/htc/htc_hrnetv2p_w48_20e_kaggle_pku_no_semantic_translation_wudi_car_insurance.py'`